Kay-Jay Harris

-Kevin Jermaine "Kay-Jay" Harris (born March 27, 1979) is a former American football running back.
-He was signed by the Miami Dolphins as an undrafted free agent in 2005.
-He played college football at West Virginia.
+Kevin Jermaine "Kay-Jay" Harris (born March 27, 1979) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the West Virginia Mountaineers and was signed by the Miami Dolphins as an undrafted free agent in 2005.

-Harris has also been a member of the St. Louis Rams and New York Giants.
+Harris was a member of the St. Louis Rams and New York Giants.

-Early years
+Early life

 Harris played football, baseball, basketball, and track at Tampa Bay Technical High School in Tampa, Florida.
 He was drafted by the Texas Rangers for baseball and played four years of Class A ball before concentrating on football.

 College career

 Harris attended Garden City Community College in Garden City, Kansas before transferring to West Virginia for his final two years.
 In two years with the Mountaineers, Harris started six of 23 games played, rushing for 1,483 yards and 14 touchdowns on 256 attempts, and added 25 receptions for 292 yards and three touchdowns.
 He also earned second-team all-Big East honors as a senior, rushing for 959 yards and 10 touchdowns on 165 carries, adding 20 receptions for 181 yards and three touchdowns.

 On September 4, 2004, he set a West Virginia and Big East Conference record for rushing yards in a single game.
 He ran for 337 yards and four touchdowns on 25 carries against East Carolina despite not starting the game.
-West Virginia went on to win by a score of 56-23.
+West Virginia went on to win by a score of 56–23.

 Professional career

 Miami Dolphins

-Harris went undrafted in the 2005 NFL Draft and was later signed with the Miami Dolphins.
+Harris went undrafted in the 2005 NFL draft and was later signed with the Miami Dolphins.
 He spent the 2005 season on the team's practice squad.